-Roaster’s tasting notes: It is back for a third year.
-This coffee is from our friends Diego Robello and family at the Aquiares Estate.
-Roasted for our primary espresso offering this coffee delivers rich and bold chocolate and stone fruit notes balanced by caramel sweetness.
-Great for both pressurised and non pressurised brewing.
+Roaster’s tasting notes: We are now into our fourth year with this exclusive.
+This coffee is from our friends, Diego Robelo and family, at the Aquiares Estate.
+Roasted for our primary espresso offering this coffee delivers rich and smooth notes of treacle toffee and chocolate.
+Balanced sweet and creamy.

 This special ‘Don Alfonso’ coffee represents the very best of the harvest from the famous Aquiares Estate in Turrialba, Costa Rica.
 ‘Don Alfonso’ coffees bear the name of Don Alfonso Robelo, patriarch of one of the owning families of the estate who took over farm management in 1992 and made the social welfare of farm workers and the wider community one of his main priorities.
 Don Alfonso is a true visionary: his son, Diego, follows in his father’s footsteps by taking the farm to new heights.